magenta-aps/mox/doc/user/installation.rst

 From source
 ===========

-All the relevant code is in a python package located in :file:`oio_rest`.
+All the relevant code is in a Python package located in :file:`oio_rest`.

 Prerequisites
 -------------